Three international airports serve Barcelona and the surrounding area with flights to and from the UK, Spain and other European countries.

 How to get from Girona Airport to Barcelona city centre

 The best way to transfer from Girona Airport to Barcelona is by bus.
-Bus company SARFA run direct buses from Girona airport to Barcelona Estació del Nord bus station.
+SARFA runs direct buses from Girona airport to Barcelona Estació del Nord bus station.

 There isn’t a train station at Girona Airport, to transfer to Barcelona by train you have to take either a bus or taxi from the airport to Girona city centre.